bill-ma/digital-image-recognition/README.md

-# digital-image-recognition
+# digital-image

-given images of handwritten numbers, we can feed those images into a neural network and determine how accurate our neural network is
+Used matlab to a set of 10,000 detect handwritten images.
+Later converted to C and verilog